-The operation of the 100BASE-TX physical medium dependent (PMD) sublayer is defined in clause 25 of IEEE Std 802.3u-1995.
+Reference [1] describes the operation of the physical medium dependent (PMD) sublayer for 100Base-Tx devices.
 This clause incorporates ANSI X3.263-1995, by reference, with the exceptions listed in 25.4.
-Section 9.2.2 of the ANSI standard defines the differential input impedance at the Active Input Interface (AII).
+Reference [2] defines the differential input impedance at the Active Input Interface (AII).